saichaithanya0705/n8n-free-templates/README.md

 ---

 ## 🤝 Contributing
+You can contribute by adding more templates!
 PRs & issues welcome!
 Request new templates, improve prompts, or add integrations.
+Collabs welcome!
 ---

 _Made with ❤️ by Jayanth — “Automate everything, then automate the automation.”_